Blizzard/s2client-proto/docs/protocol.md

 This exposes the full fidelty rendered frame buffer that a human player sees.

-This interface is not implemented yet in the current release.
+This interface is fully supported on all platforms including Linux.
+On Linux it supports both hardware and software rendering.

+The action interface is very similar to that of feature layers, where the user interface is represented separately.

 # General